btholt/complete-intro-to-react-v7/lessons/03-js-tools/B-prettier.md

 Need to tool around a bit with it before you trust it?
 [Go here][prettier-playground].
 You can see how it works.

 Let's go integrate this into our project.
-It's _pretty_ easy (lol.)
+It's _pretty_ easy (since I'm a dad now, I'm legally obligated to make this joke.)

 Either install Prettier globally `npm install --global prettier` or replace when I run `prettier` with (from the root of your project) `npx prettier`.
 From there, run `prettier script.js`.
 This will output the formatted version of your file.
 If you want to actually write the file, run `prettier --write script.js`.
 Go check script.js and see it has been reformatted a bit.
 I will say for non-JSX React, prettier makes your code less readable.
 Luckily Prettier supports JSX!
 We'll get to that shortly.